Tracking Arctic Skuas

 What we need to do

-The team also need to return to Fair Isle to retrieve geolocators deployed on birds last summer, which will reveal major insights into the birds' migration routes and wintering areas.
 We also want to mobilise volunteers to help record the skuas' abundance, breeding success and diet which will help support Seabirds Count - the current national seabird census, and the annual Seabird Monitoring Programme.

 Ultimately we will develop a Species Action Plan to bring together experts on Arctic Skuas from across their range to identify short-term solutions and long-term management strategies.